Girl on Fire (song): Inferno version

 Nicki Minaj is featured on the Inferno version of the song.

 The Inferno version features Nicki Minaj, who wrote and rapped two new verses on the song.
 Minaj's vocals were recorded at Chalice Recording Studios in Los Angeles, California.
 The inferno remix uses the same production and sample as the main single however, the first two verses of the song were described as "understated" by Carl Williot from Idolator, with Minaj leading the remix with a new rap verse.
 She raps "Took me on the balcony, telling me to jump with her/ Yeah I'm in the ghost but I ain't doing stunts with her/ I ain't trying to be that, haters want to see that/ But I got 'em aggy, cause I win the gold like Gabby".
 Minaj also talks about being haunted by the ghost of Marilyn Monroe.
 In the second verse from Minaj, the subject matter switches to her fans the "Barbz" with the lyric "And to my core fans, keep reppin' me/ Do it till the death of me/ 'X' in the box, cause ain't nobody checkin' me."
 Markman noted that in this verse, Minaj switched her delivery style to "more of a whisper".
 Entertainment Weeklys Kyle Anderson described Minaj's verses as "more prominent" than Keys' and noted that the production was influenced by garage music.

 Bluelight version

 By contrast, the Bluelight version features a slower production and re-recorded vocals.
 According to the Los Angeles Times Gerrick Kennedy, the Bluelight remix has a production based on "dripping" synths and "light" chord progressions.
-Kennedy particularly noted a difference in Keys' vocal tone, describing it as "smokey" and comparable to that see on Keys' 2009 single "Un-Thinkable (I'm Ready)".
+Kennedy particularly noted a difference in Keys' vocal tone, describing it as "smokey" and comparable to that seen on Keys' 2009 single "Un-Thinkable (I'm Ready)".
 Mark Edward Nero from About.com also compared the "Girl on Fire" to Keys' single "You Don't Know My Name" (2003).
 Idolator's Carl Williot described how on this stripped version, "gone is Minaj, gone are the piano plinks and gone are the martial drums" completely changing the composition of the Bluelight version.
 Williot described how Keys' vocals take on a "more emotional performance" while the melody is replaced with "faint bass drops and a hushed drum machine".